iaavas/nepalbynumbers/README.md

 # Nepal By Numbers

-This project aims to visualize various statistical factors on maps, primarily focusing on Nepal a.
-It utilizes map visualization techniques to represent data such as GDP, HDI, and other interesting statistics.
+This project aims to visually represent various statistical factors on maps, with a primary focus on Nepal.
+It utilizes map visualization techniques to depict data such as GDP, HDI, and other intriguing statistics.

 ## Features

-- **Map of Nepal**: Visualizes different statistical factors within the geographical boundaries of Nepal.
+- **Various Maps of Nepal**: Visualizes diverse statistical factors within different geographical boundaries of Nepal, including provinces and districts.
-- **World Map**: Provides a global perspective by visualizing data on a world map.
+- **World Map View**: Provides a global perspective by showcasing data on a world map.
-- **Statistical Data**: Displays various factors such as GDP, HDI, and more to offer insights into different regions.
+- **Excel Data Import**: Easily import data from your Excel files with just one click.

-## Work Till Now
+## Snapshot

 ![Map Visualization](./public/hero.png)